Jay Katz

 Jacob "Jay" Katz (October 20, 1922 – November 17, 2008) was an American physician and Yale Law School professor whose career was devoted to addressing complex issues of medical ethics and other ethical problems involving the overlaps of ethics, law, medicine and psychology.

 Early life

 Katz was born in Zwickau, Germany on October 20, 1922, where his father owned a department store.
 After Adolf Hitler came to power in 1933, Nazi Germany implemented rules stripping the family of their German citizenship.
-His father obtained a Czechoslovakian passport, which he used to leave Germany and travel to Prague as a 16-year-old.
+His father obtained a Czechoslovak passport, which he used to leave Germany and travel to Prague as a 16-year-old.
 He made it to New York City through Italy and England, with his parents and brother joining him in the United States in 1940.

 He graduated from The University of Vermont in 1944 and was awarded his Doctor of Medicine degree in 1949 from Harvard Medical School.
 He completed internship and residency programs in New York, and then enlisted in the United States Air Force.
 He served as a First Lieutenant and Captain at the Air Force Hospital at Maxwell Air Force Base in Montgomery, Alabama.